 - Baga Beach

-One of best beaches in Goa, known for its beach parties, stunning nightlife and perfect atmosphere of excitement fueled with a happy crowd and shacks serving local drinks and seafood.
+One of best beaches in Goa, known for its beach parties, stunning nightlife and perfect atmosphere of excitement fueled by a happy crowd and shacks serving local drinks and seafood.

 - Dudhsagar Falls